 Broken window glass

-Most of the time, if you’ve got a broken window, there’s no need to replace the entire window.
-You can reach out to a local window repair expert.
-They can easily replace the broken pane for you.
-It’s simple — they’ll remove the old glass, put in a new one, and seal it up.
-This quick and cost-effective fix will have your window looking good as new in no time!
+Most of the time, if you have a broken window, you don’t need to replace the entire window.
+A local repair expert can replace just the pane.
+They’ll remove the old glass, install a new one, and seal it.

 A component has broken